Peak Hurricane Season: How To Prepare For Peak Hurricane Season In Florida and the Gulf States

 We recommend that you keep a flashlight and a radio in your hurricane emergency kit.
 Use the radio to get updates during the storm and the flashlight to illuminate your shelter.
 Make sure you have extra batteries as well.
 We prefer flashlights and radios that use the same size batteries, as this saves space and prevents confusion in an emergency.
 Depending on the size of your family, you may want to have a few flashlights or even a larger lantern.

 Cell Phone Charger and Cables

-Another item to keep in your hurricane emergency kit is a backup charger for your cell phone.
-The charger should be battery powered in case of a power outage.
+Another item to keep in your hurricane emergency kit is a battery backup charger for your cell phone in case of a power outage.
 While USB battery packs are common, models that use AA batteries are also available.
 Make sure you have all the necessary charging cables as well.

-Also, try to conserve battery power as much as possible.
+Charge your devices whenever you have the opportunity and try to conserve battery power as much as possible.
 Switch your phone into airplane mode or even turn it off.
 Avoid using your phone for entertainment, because games, music, and videos will drain the battery faster.
-If there are several people with phone, consider only having one device on at a time to maximize your battery life.
+If there are several people with a phone, consider only having one device on at a time to maximize your battery life.

 Money and Important Documents

 It’s always a good idea to have some cash in your hurricane emergency kit for after the storm.
 This ensures you are able to buy food, gas, and other necessities in the event the power remains out for several days after the hurricane or storm.
 A mix of smaller bills is preferable to a few large bills, as this makes it easier for stores to give change.

 You should also secure your important documents, including social security cards, birth certifications, insurance cards and documents, and your passport in a watertight bag.
 While you can buy document storage containers, nesting them in a few zip-top storage bags works in an emergency.
 Also, they are less likely to get lost or damaged if you keep them with you.